Yes, Tesamorelin can be taken in the morning, as long as you use it consistently and follow your prescriber’s instructions for your specific product.

 However:

-• Avoid mixing injections with other peptides unless directed by your doctor.
+- Avoid combining it with other injectable peptides or hormones unless directed by your doctor.

-• Inform healthcare providers about all medications you take since some drugs may affect glucose metabolism or interact indirectly with growth hormone pathways.
+- Inform healthcare providers about all medications you take, since some drugs may affect glucose metabolism or alter how your treatment is monitored.

 Tesamorelin’s Impact on Metabolism Throughout the Day